 It is possible to create a custom library here.
-The library can be stored on a server so multiple users may access it.
+The library can be stored on a server, allowing multiple users to access it.
 Use the icon in the lower left to get started with a custom library.

 To load a Material into your project from the library, simply double click on it.